Chiral phonons in binary compounds $A$Bi ($A$ = K, Rb, Cs) with P2$_1$/c structure: Dynamical properties

 \subsection{Chiral phonons in clean system}

-In the hexagonal system with three-fold rotational symmetry, the PAM $l_\text{PAM}$ of phonons can be defined as~\cite{zhang.niu.14,zhang.niu.15}:
+At the high symmetry points $\Gamma$, K, and K', in the hexagonal system with three-fold rotational symmetry, the PAM $l_\text{PAM}$ of phonons can be defined as~\cite{zhang.niu.14,zhang.niu.15}:

 where $\text{e}$ is the wave function (polarization vector; see Sec.~\ref{sec.chiral_teo}) of the phonon with wavenumber ${\bm q}$.
+In this formulation, $l_\text{PAM}$ can have values of $-1$, $0$, or $1$.
+In the presence of the inversion symmetry and the time reversal symmetry, the PAM of the system can be zero, even in the presence of the chiral phonons~\cite{coh.19}.
+Typically, in such a case, each atom exhibiting the left-handed circular motion around the equilibrium position has a partner with right-handed circular motion, and {\it vice versa}.
+However, even the simple breaking of the spatial inversion symmetry, e.g., by introducing a staggered sublattice on-site potential or isotope doping, can lead the non-zero PAM of the system~\cite{zhang.niu.15}.

-In this formulation, $l_\text{PAM} = \pm 1$ for the chiral phonons, and $0$ for ordinary modes.
-However, the PAM definition can be extended to the non-symmorphic groups~\cite{zhang.murakami.21}.
+The above PAM definition can be extended to the non-symmorphic groups~\cite{zhang.murakami.21}.
 In fact, existence of the rotational symmetry in the system guarantees presence of the chiral phonons.
 In such a case, the PAM can be decomposed into a nonlocal contribution (Bloch-phase part, called also intercell/orbital part) from the Bloch phase factor, and a local contribution (self-rotation part, called also intracell/spin part) from relative vibrations between the sublattices.
 Moreover, for the nonsymmorphic system, the PAM has unique features, e.g., can have noninteger value from the fractional-translational part of the screw rotation symmetry.
 Nevertheless, the PAM can be expressed also in the phonon circular polarization, introduced in Sec.~\ref{sec.chiral_teo}, and it is closely related to the circular motion of atoms.